STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 11.2 Overcharging

-• Where you have been overcharged by us and you have already paid the overcharged amount to us, we will upon discovery of the occurence, credit that amount so overcharged to your account in your next bill.
+• Where you have been overcharged by us and you have already paid the overcharged amount to us, we will, upon discovery of the occurrence, credit the overcharged amount to your account in your next bill.

-• If your account with us has closed and full settlement of the final bill has been made, any subsequent credit adjustment posted into your account will be processed in accordance to Clause 12.3b.
+• If your account with us has closed and full settlement of the final bill has been made, any subsequent credit adjustment posted into your account will be processed in accordance with Clause 12.3(b).

 11.3 Reviewing your bill